|Early Spring Date:||April 26|

 |Best Dates to See in Spring:||May 3-25|

-The Magnolia Warbler is commonly seen at Monticello Park during the second and third weeks in May.
-During the spring migration, Monticello is one of the easiest places to find Magnolia Warblers in the Washington metro area.
+Spring: Monticello Park is one of the easiest places to find Magnolia Warblers in the Washington metro area.
+They are common at the park during the second and third weeks in May.
 They breed in Canada, the northern United States, and the Appalachian Mountains.